 Mainframes have powered banking institutions for decades, handling customer data, payments, account management, loans and savings deposits and back-office tasks.
 Discourse surrounding the future of legacy systems in banking has proven divisive but increasingly urgent as banks grapple with modernization.

-The pros: The mainframe is the bank’s blueprint for all mission-critical processes and capabilities.
+The mainframe is the bank’s blueprint for all mission-critical processes and capabilities.
 Most financial institutions continue to prioritize their legacy systems.
 As we’ve already explored, mainframes offer:

 - Extraordinary stability and security

 Mainframes are mission critical systems that have grown and changed throughout the years as the business it supports changes.
 It’s not uncommon for an institution’s legacy system to include a tangled web of mismatched code stemming from multiple additions, extensions and interfaces tacked on over the years.
 This kind of chaotic landscape impedes a core system’s ability to integrate with any modern technology.
 Beyond that, the number of legacy business and technology experts is dwindling, so finding someone equipped to detangle and further develop your mainframe can be challenging and costly.
 Left as-is, your legacy system can complicate communication with new technology and hinder your institution’s growth.